Sapphire Engagement Rings

 Sapphires – the ideal cut and polish

-Great news boys – sapphires are cheaper per carat than diamonds, so we generally sell them in bigger sizes.
+Great news boys – sapphire prices are cheaper per carat than diamonds, so we generally sell them in bigger sizes.
 A 3 carat Ceylon sapphire ring with diamonds in the shoulder might cost around $8,000-$11,000.
 That same size diamond would cost $100,000.
-Choose a sapphire and you’ll get a much bigger stone for your money.
+Choose a sapphire and prices will be much cheaper for a larger size.

 Sapphires tend to be cut into ovals and cushions to retain more of their colour and more of the gemstone itself.
 Round sapphires are also popular, but their final shape involves removing a large portion of the sapphire, hence they tend to be more expensive per carat than ovals and cushions.
 Diamonds are cut round as that’s how they sparkle and scintillate and refract light, but sapphires have a magnificent colour and scintillation in fancy cuts.